 - 1 teaspoon ground nutmeg

 - Cream together the shortening, sugar, molasses and honey in a bowl with an electric mixer.
 Add the egg yolks and mix well.

 - Sift together flour, baking soda, baking powder, salt and spices; stir into the shortening mixture.
-Wrap the dough in plastic and chill well until firm.
+Wrap the dough in plastic and chill well until firm (1 to 2 hours).